- All Implemented Interfaces:

 public boolean isUndo()Whether this is an undo migration for a previously applied versioned migration.

 public boolean canExecuteInTransaction()Whether the execution should take place inside a transaction.
-Almost all implementation should return
+Almost all implementations should return

 true.
 This however makes it possible to execute certain migrations outside a transaction.
 This is useful for databases like PostgreSQL and SQL Server where certain statement can only execute outside a transaction.